GA2M output (from Rating Tables)¶

 Allowed pairwise interactions in GA2M¶

-You can choose to control which pairwise interactions are included in Generalized Additive Models' output (available in the Rating Tables tab) instead of using every interaction or none of them.
+You can choose to control which pairwise interactions are included in GA2M output (available in the Rating Tables tab) instead of using every interaction or none of them.
 This allows you to specify which interactions are permitted to interact during the training of a GA2M model in cases where there are certain features that are not permitted to interact due to regulatory constraints.